 The selected recipient must agree to the following:

-The recipient is expected to be available to participate in person at the Award Ceremony at the PWSA Victoria Annual General meeting to receive the award;
+The recipient is expected to be available to participate in person at the Award Ceremony at the PWSA Victoria Annual Christmas Party to receive the award;

 The recipient must be prepared to pose for photographs which will be used in marketing and promotion for PWSA Victoria; and